mazetoken/microfiapp/README.md

 ---

-You can host the app on e.g. https://cyclic.sh or  https://onrender.com for free
+You can host the app on e.g. https://cyclic.sh (1000 API requests/month, no sleep time) or https://onrender.com (sleeps after 30 minutes of inactivity).

 Render tutorial: